MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 In this article you'll learn how to carry out the following tasks:

-::: moniker range=">= azure-devops-2022"
 > [!div class="checklist"]
 > * Construct a flat-list query to support your chart
 > * Create and share your query-based chart
 > * Create a status pie, column, bar, or pivot chart
 > * Create a trend chart
-> * Add a query chart to a dashboard
-> * Configure a query widget
-> * Group a **Chart for Work Items** widget by tags
-::: moniker-end

-::: moniker range="< azure-devops"
-> [!div class="checklist"]
-> * Construct a flat-list query to support your chart
-> * Create and share your query-based chart
-> * Create a status pie, column, bar, or pivot chart
-> * Create a trend chart
 > * Add a chart to a dashboard
-> * Configure a query widget
-::: moniker-end

 > [!NOTE]
-> This article describes how to configure work tracking query charts and the **Chart for Work Items** widget.
+> This article describes how to configure work tracking query charts.
 To add existing query charts to dashboards, see [Add charts to a dashboard](add-charts-to-dashboard.md).
+For information on configuring a **Chart for Work Items** widget, see [Configure a chart for work items widget](configure-chart-work-items-widget.md).
+>
-For an overview of all work tracking charts and in-context reports, see [About dashboards, charts, reports, & widgets](overview.md).
+>  For an overview of all work tracking charts and in-context reports, see [About dashboards, charts, reports, & widgets](overview.md).

 ::: moniker range=">= azure-devops-2019"